 - Upon selection of the intern, the student and the REL internship advisor will complete the Internship Learning Plan.

-- Upon approval by the Head of the Department of Religious Studies, the student will be granted permission to register for REL 499: Internship for the fall 2014 semester.
+- Upon approval by the Head of the Department of Religious Studies, the student will be granted permission to register for REL 499: Internship for the spring 2015 semester.